 Any WSECU member can apply for this scholarship.
 The award is for students pursuing a four-year or graduate degree in the fall quarter of this year.
 Applicant must be a WSECU member in good standing when the application is reviewed and the scholarship is awarded.
 WSECU elected volunteers and their family members as well as Scholarship Committee Members and their family members, are not eligible for this scholarship.
-Application available in December 15th at http://wsecu.org/x1854.xml.
+The application is available December 15 at https://wsecu.org/scholarships.

 Washington State Opportunity Scholarship

 The Washington State Opportunity Scholarship (WSOS) supports low- and middle- income students pursuing eligible high-demand majors in science, technology, engineering, math (STEM) or health care and encourages recipients to work in Washington state once they complete their degrees.
 Students must meet additional eligibility criteria.
-Apply online by March 1st at http://www.waopportunityscholarship.org.
+Apply online by February 11.